awsdocs/aws-cloudhsm-user-guide/doc_source/create-cluster.md

 1. Choose **Next**\.

 1. Specify how long the service should retain backups\.
+**Note**
 Accept the default retention period of 90 days or type a new value between 7 and 379 days\.
 The service will automatically delete backups in this cluster older than the value you specify here\.
 You can change this later\.
 For more information, see [Configuring backup retention](manage-backup-retention.md)\.

 1. Choose **Next**\.